shpiyu/shpiyu.github.io/_posts/2022-3-20-High-Court.md

+---
+layout: post
-# Heritage Tour of Bombay High Court
+title: Heritage Tour of Bombay High Court
+---
 Today I visited Bombay High Court along with my friend Ajay.
 In this blog I'd like to share my experince of the tour and a short history of the Mumbai city.

 The tour started at 1 o'clock in the afternoon, when our guide Ms Nilima Gandhi Ullal gave us an introduction of the tour.
 She mentioned about the gothic, early English